salsalabs/go_engage_eoy/README.md

 1. Login to apply the path changes.

 In Windows, you'll need to change the PATH environment variable.
-Please use Cortana or the Googles to search for "Environment variables".
+Please use Cortana or the Googles to search for "environment variables".

 ### Install the app
 The application is stored in a Github repository.
 Open